zokradonh/kopano-docker/README.md

 ## Troubleshooting

-If you are running into a problem please include the following issues in the description of your report;
+If you are running into a problem please include the following issues in the description of your report:

 - the error message produced when running `docker-compose up`
 - the output of `docker-compose ps`